AntIT-1/configure-ad/README.md

 ![image](https://github.com/AntIT-1/configure-ad/assets/141161539/986f8b85-3c26-41fa-bf89-27099914f696)

 Create an Admin and Normal User Account in Active Directory.
-In Active Directory Users and Computers (ADUC), create an Organizational Unit (OU) called “_EMPLOYEES” Create a new OU named “_ADMINS”
+In Active Directory Users and Computers (ADUC), create an Organizational Unit (OU) called “_EMPLOYEES” and another OU named “_ADMINS”.
-Create a new employee (same password) with the username of “user_admin” Add user_admin to the “Domain Admins” Security Group Log out/close the Remote Desktop connection to DC-1 and log back in as “mydomain.com\user_admin” User_admin as your admin account from now on.
+Create a new employee (same password) with the username of “user_admin”.
+Add user_admin to the “Domain Admins” Security Group.
+Log out/close the Remote Desktop connection to DC-1 and log back in as “mydomain.com\user_admin” User_admin as your admin account from now on.